wonderwagon/Akhenaten/doc/building_windows.md

 ## B. Using CMake and MinGW-w64 via command line

-Building Julius by command line is useful if you don't wish to install a very large IDE such as Visual Studio.
+Building Ozymandias by command line is useful if you don't wish to install a very large IDE such as Visual Studio.
 However, it still requires that you install some programs, such as CMake, MinGW-w64 and optionally Git.